Managing pest animals

 It's the responsibility of the Victorian government to take all reasonable steps to control restricted pest animals (including controlled pest animals) on all land in the state.

-You must obtain permit if you wish to import, keep or sell a controlled pest animal.
+You must obtain a permit if you wish to import, keep or sell a controlled pest animal.

 Managing regulated pest animals